 Researchers told FactCheck.org that is not what the evidence is showing.

 “There’s no indication that vaccinating people who had previously had COVID is resulting in an increased risk of adverse events,” Wherry said.

 Wherry, who is one of the lead authors of a study looking at the immune responses to the mRNA vaccines in individuals with and without previous infections, said people who recover from the disease show different levels of antibodies created by the immune system to identify and neutralize the virus.
-The vaccines, he said, improved the immunity response in individuals by raising the levels of neutralizing antibodies in those who’ve been infected.
+The vaccines, he said, improved the immune response in individuals by raising the levels of neutralizing antibodies in those who’ve been infected.

 “Some people actually have fairly low antibody responses that are not sufficient to neutralize the virus, especially variant viruses.
 When you vaccinate them uniformly, you get high antibody titers [measurements] and high neutralization titers, so there’s an improvement in at least one of the key metrics of immunity following vaccination,” he said.

 According to guidance by the Centers for Disease Control and Prevention, people who’ve already had COVID-19 should be vaccinated anyway because “experts do not yet know how long” they are protected from getting sick again.
 Those who’ve gotten the disease get some protection by building what’s called natural immunity.
 And although available evidence shows that reinfection is uncommon in the months following the first infection, the CDC says that may vary over time.

 “Available data suggest that previously infected individuals can be at risk of COVID-19 (i.e., reinfection) and could benefit from vaccination.
 Furthermore, data suggest that the safety profile of COVID-19 vaccines in previously infected individuals is just as favorable as in previously uninfected individuals,” a spokesperson for the U.S. Food and Drug Administration told us in an email.